stefanonardo/GazeboRosPackages/src/gazebo_ros_replay_plugins/src/rosbag/README.txt

 Changelog:

+2017.31.08
+- removed a race condition where recorder stop would not work if called before the running flag was set, moved to the constructor to avoid conflicts
+- modified playback logic to include time limit for smoother and more consistent playback than previous "burst" implementation that published all at once

 2017.22.08
 - do not record topics published by Gazebo/plugins by default
 - support white listing specific topic types from Gazebo (generalizable)